Abundance for slc surfaces over arbitrary fields: Abundance for surfaces in positive characteristic

-First of all, we study the special set $Z$ considered at the end of the proof of \autoref{claim:finiteness}.
-Recall that it is the finite set of those $z\in j(E)$ such that $j^{-1}(z)$ is not contained in a $G$-orbit.
+Before proceeding to the descent of the line bundle $H$, we study the special set $Z\subset$ considered during the proof of \Cref{claim:finiteness}.
+Recall that it is the finite set of those $z\in j(E)$ such that $j^{-1}(z)$ is not contained in a single $G$-orbit.